IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 ```

 #### Create EzNoSQL Secondary Index
-Creates a secondary index with for the name specified in parameters `aix_name`, using a keyname of `alternate_key`.
+Creates a secondary index with the name specified in parameters `aix_name`, using a keyname of `alternate_key`.
 The database to be associated with this index is specifed in the `base_name` parameter.
-Together, the secondary index and database are assoicated by the `path_name` parameter.
+Together, the secondary index and database are associated by the `path_name` parameter.
 The `path_name` is used internally by EzNoSQL to identify the correct association of the secondary index to its base database.
 The secondary index is created in an inactive state, and must be activated via the `znsq_add_index()` API before attempting to access documents via the specified `alternate_key`.
 For EzNoSQL databases created as recoverable (`znsq_log_options=UNDO/ALL`), a commit will be issued for any active transation following the build of the index.
 Note that EzNoSQL databases can also be created through other system APIs and are compatible and shareable with the EzNoSQL APIs.

 #### Parameters